Jean Marie Le Bris: Late life

 In March 1868, Jean Marie Le Bris learned of the death of his son, during his military service, onboard of the frigate La Magicienne sailing nearby Montevideo, Uruguay.
 Shortly after, he decided to assert his right to retire and get his pension.

 During the Franco-Prussian War of 1870, Le Bris volunteered to fight against the Prussian Army.
 He ended at Camp Conlie and, realizing the fate of the Army of Brittany, got transferred as a franc-tireur.
 He took part in the combats in Western France: the battle of Le Mans, and the subsequent fights in Sarthe and Mayenne.
 After the armistice, Le Bris was demobilized and he went back home in Douarnenez.

 In 1871, Jean Marie Le Bris was appointed law enforcement officer (agent de police) by the mayor of Douarnenez.
-On September 7, 1871, Le Bris and fellow policeman Yves Corentin Larhant intervene at a ball to stop a fight between two guests.
-Le Bris is injured in the process.
-According to his daughter Julie, he will never recover from this aggression, with his physical health declining over time.
-Le Bris died in his home of Douarnenez, on February 17, 1872.
+On 7 September 1871 Le Bris and fellow policeman Yves Corentin Larhant intervened at a ball to stop a fight between two guests.
+Le Bris was injured in the process.
+According to his daughter Julie, he never recovered from this aggression, with his physical health declining over time.
+Le Bris died in his home of Douarnenez, on 17 February 1872.